wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 ## Fee for Unvalid Transactions

 Invoke script transactions and exchange transactions are saved on the blockchain and the transaction sender pays the fee if the dApp script or the asset script failed.
-Matcher fee for orders in exchange transaction is not charged at once.
 For more information see the [Transaction Validation](/en/blockchain/transaction/transaction-validation) article.
+For an exchange transaction, the matcher is charged the transaction fee but the order senders are not charged the [matcher fee](https://docs.waves.exchange/en/waves-matcher/matcher-fee).

-Saving an charging for unvalid transactions is introduced since node version 1.2.4, after activating of the feature #17 “Accept transactions with failed script result”.
+Saving invalid transactions and charging fees for them is introduced in node version 1.2.4, after activating of the feature #17 “Accept transactions with failed script result”.
 Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.